Sana-Munir-Alam/Hangman/README.md

 ## About the Project
 This Hangman game is a web-based implementation of the classic word-guessing game.
 It was developed as part of a university module focused on criminology and investigation.
 The game includes a variety of words and hints related to mystery, crime, and puzzles, making it both challenging and engaging.

 The project was designed to test players' problem-solving skills while providing an entertaining experience.
-It also includes a secret code feature that unlocksduring the game, hence adding an extra layer of intrigue.
+It also includes a secret code feature that unlocks during the game, adding an extra layer of intrigue.

 ---